johtoleague/Friday/friday/README.md

+- friday.py needs to be fed an executable and optionally a dll and optionally a javascript with your choosing of detection `python friday.py something.exe <dll> <-s virtual.js>`
 - DBI frameworks help with automate analysis
 - `pip3 install frida-tools`
 - with frida-trace, you can quickly intercept APIs of interest